JJ/hoborg/text/text.md

 I couldn't build it myself, of course.
 But if you've got the money and the determination and the original model, nothing is impossible.

-So the idea was not to recreate the mech, but to create something tnat looked like the mech, at least from a distance and weighed like the mech, so that when Rufus asked me to help him load it somewhere, I would give him the gaffe instead of the real thing.
+So the idea was not to recreate the mech, but to create something that looked like the mech, at least from a distance and weighed like the mech, so that when Rufus asked me to help him load it somewhere, I would give him the gaffe instead of the real thing.
 The second part of